tcpipuk/tomfos.tr/docs/postgres/backups/backups.md

-# Setting Up a Replica for Backups for PostgreSQL in Docker
+---
+title: Performing PostgreSQL Backups
+description: Ready, set, backup!
+Explore different PostgreSQL backup methods, focusing on `pg_basebackup` for creating reliable physical backups.
+Don't get caught out.
+---

-## 4. Backup Script
+# 4. Backup Script

 I've written the following to take a backup - the files are automatically compressed using gzip before they're written to save space and minimise wear on your storage: